-Headache once a week (Gets., Lyc., Sang., Sulph.).
+Headache once a week (Gets., Lycopodium, Sanguinaria, Sulphur).
 Headache up through the back of the neck and especially to the right side of the head.
-Resembles Sang.
-Weight in the occiput as if it would be drawn back, with a rush of blood to the head, like Carbo veg. and Sepia.
+Resembles Sanguinaria Weight in the occiput as if it would be drawn back, with a rush of blood to the head, like Carbo veg. and Sepia.

 Headache worse from cold air.
-Psor. wears a fur cap even in summer.
+Psorinum wears a fur cap even in summer.
 Magn. mur. is better from wrapping up the head but still wants to be in the air.
 Rhus sweats on the body; the head is dry.
-Puls. sweats on one side of the head.
+Pulsatilla sweats on one side of the head.

 Vertigo to fainting; with nausea; vertigo creeping up the spine into the head.